preciofishbone/OmniaDocs/my-workplace/common-links/index.rst

 + **Open in New Window** Select to open the url in a new browser window.
 Normally a good idea for external links.
 + **Mandatory** If selected, the link is always shown for all users (or the limited set of users, if targeted), and can not be deselected.
 + **Target to** Use this option to target the link to a certain group.
 See more information about targeting below.
 + **Icon** An icon is always shown for a link.
-If you would like another icon for this link, select the "Build in" icon set or "Custom", and choose icon.
+If you would like another icon for this link, select the "Built-in" icon set or "Custom", and choose icon.
 + **Icon Background Color** Set the background color for the icon here.
+If note set, default icon background color is used.

 Targeting a link
 ----------------